Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients: Setting and main result

 \begin{theorem} Consider $\theta^0$, $u$ and $k_{\max}$ such that \eqref{eq:diperna-lions}, \eqref{eq:max_time_step},\eqref{eq:initial_datum} and \eqref{eq:vector_field_bounded} hold.
 Consider an admissible tessellation of $\Omega$ that satisfies \eqref{eq:regularity_mesh}.
 Let $\theta$ be the unique distributional solution to \eqref{eq:advdiff}--\eqref{eq:noflow} and for $k\in (0,\min\{k_{\max},1\})$ and $h\in(0,1)$ let $\theta_{k,h}$ be the unique approximate solution given by the numerical scheme \eqref{eq:scheme1}.
 Then, for any $\delta >0$ it holds

-\end{theorem} Here, $\D_\delta(\cdot,\cdot)$ as defined in~\eqref{def:intro:Dlog} refers to a distance from the theory of optimal transportation with a logarithmic cost, the so-called Kantorovich--Rubinstein distances.
-Essentially, this distance is related to the minimum cost to transfer an initial configuration $\theta$ into the configuration $\theta_{k,h}$ when the cost is of the form $c(z) = \log(z/\delta+1)$.
-We refer to Section \ref{S:optimal_transport} for formal definitions and further explanation.
+\end{theorem} Here, $\D_\delta(\cdot,\cdot)$ defined as in \eqref{def:intro:Dlog}, refers to a distance from the theory of optimal transportation with a logarithmic cost.
+This particular distance is of great use for equations with rough coefficients because it metrizes weak convergence.
+Namely, if we choose $\delta=h+\sqrt{k}$ then we get